bitslab/cdf/docs/markdown/types.md

 The `img` type also accepts several optional settings:

-  * *alt*: Used to describe the image being included, either for text-only or vision impared clients.
+  * *alt*: Used to describe the image being included, either for text-only or vision impaired clients.
 Accepts an arbitrary string as input.
-  * *width*: Describes the width of the image being displayed, so that it can be layed out in the document before the image has been fetched.
+  * *width*: Describes the width of the image being displayed, so that it can be laid out in the document before the image has been fetched.
     Accepts a valid pixel string (ex 100 or 300px).
-  * *height*: Describes the height of the image being displayed, so that it can be layed out in the document before the image has been fetched.
+  * *height*: Describes the height of the image being displayed, so that it can be laid out in the document before the image has been fetched.
     Accepts a valid pixel string (ex 100 or 300px).

 The below example shows how these types compose to represent a simple story.